 - the Eigen template library (only consists of development header/include files)

 - Qt version >4.7, its corresponding development header/include files, and the executables required to compile the code.
 Note this will most likely be broken up into several packages, depending on how your distribution has chosen to distribute this.
 You will need to get those that provide these Qt modules: Core, GUI, OpenGL, SVG, and the qmake, rcc & moc executables (note these will probably be included in one of the other packages).

-The solution is to use a newer compiler as provided by the Ubuntu
+requires C++11 support.
+The solution is to use a newer compiler as provided by the Ubuntu toolchain

-follow the link for instructions on how to add the PPA.
-Once the PPA has
+PPA - follow the link for instructions on how to add the PPA.
+Once the PPA

 sudo apt-get install g++-4.9.
 You will probably also need to tell

 ./configure to use this compiler (see

 If this really doesn’t work¶

 If for whatever reasons you need to install MRtrix3 on a system with older dependencies, and you are unable to update the software (e.g. you want to run MRtrix3 on a centrally-managed HPC cluster), you can as a last resort use the procedure described in Standalone installation on Linux.